whatsrupp/whatsrupp/README.md

 >
 > "Fine" it says passive aggressively.
 >
 >It looks directly into your eyes as it inserts itself into the power outlet and starts sparking.
-Its body fireworks into a bright electric blue and with an explosion that looks like a minature Hiroshima mushrrom it takes out your harddrive and screen.
+Its body fireworks into a bright electric blue and with an explosion that looks like a minature Hiroshima mushroom it takes out your harddrive and screen.
 >
 >Harrrowing.
 You were never the same again.